Agriculture

 Farming, agriculture and the environment

-Europe is still a continent reliant on its farmers and the EU legislation impacts every stage of the journey and the organisations in the supply chain.
-DeHavilland combines political monitoring, stakeholder mapping, consultations and legislation tracking to support the argiculture sector from the chemical companies to machinery manufacturers and produce suppliers.
+Farming, agriculture and fisheries are at the heart of EU policy, and EU legislation impacts every stage of the journey, along with all organisations in the supply chain.
+DeHavilland combines political monitoring, stakeholder mapping, consultations and legislation tracking to support the agriculture and food sectors, from primary producers and machinery manufacturers to retailers, distribution and civil society organisations.

 DeHavilland services for the agriculture sector in the EU